Samsung/tizen-docs/docs/application/dotnet/guides/nui/slider.md

 <a name="3"></a>
 ## Customizing the Slider Appearance

-The slider provides a set of default images, which are used automatically if you do not specify anything else.
+The slider provides a set of default images, which are used automatically, if nothing else is specified by you.

 If you want to customize the slider appearance, you can assign your own images using the `PropertyMap` class.
 You can set the size and image of the track, handle, progress region, popup, and popup arrow.